mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Terminal

 - press ctrl-` (even in macOS) to open an integrated terminal (can run Fish!)
+  - can also move cursor to top of status bar and drag up to reveal
 - can split a terminal
   - click split button in bottom bar header
 - can move the "bottom bar" containing terminals